gulfiliz/gulfiliz.github.io/_posts/2024-12-28-erotapokriseis-ii.md

 I’m originally from İzmir, so I still miss the sea, Urla, and that feeling of being close to the water.
 Dallas is very different from that, and the heat can be a bit much for me.
 But I’m slowly making peace with it.
 My weekdays are usually very busy with school and work, so I don’t always get to enjoy the city as much as I’d like.

 Weekends are better.
 I try to spend time with people I love and go out to places that make me happy.
-I don’t know if I have one single favorite restaurant, but I usually enjoy Japanese ( Kura Sushi, Coco Ichibanya), Korean (Manna BBQ, bb.q Chicken (I'm in love with their Gangnam and Cheesling wings)), and some Mediterranean places.
+I don’t know if I have one single favorite restaurant, but I usually enjoy Japanese ( Kura Sushi, Coco Ichibanya), Korean (Manna BBQ, bb.q Chicken (I'm in love with their Gangnam and Cheesling wings)), and some Mediterranean places and also mainstream American places like Roadhouse, Rudy's BBQ, Torchy's Tacos, Red Lobster bla bla :)

+P.S.
+I fotgot Rodeo Goat, I tried all of the bugers in their menu!
+Yes :)

 ---